-Landlords insurance; 3 top tips to get it right
+Landlords insurance; three top tips to get it right

 Whether you’re an experienced landlord or you’re looking for your first buy-to-let property, insurance should be near the top of your list of priorities.